Earned Value Management

 CPI is an index showing the efficiency of resource utilization and is defined as :

 or the ratio of BCWP to ACWP.
-CPI is an earned-value metric that measures cost efficiency where a value above 1.00 indicates that the work performed to date cost less than originally planned.
+CPI is an earned value metric that measures cost efficiency, where a value above 1.00 indicates that the work performed to date cost less than originally planned.
 A possible reason for CPI > 1 may be a high employee turnover rate.
-High turnover slows the pace of projects and the associated labor costs because there are gaps in the work stream due to employee departures and training issues.
+High turnover slows the pace of projects and the associated labor costs because employee departures and training issues cause gaps in the work stream.

 The CPI and SPI are statistically and mathematically related because they share one variable in common: BCWP.

-Thus, if all of the variation in the data is dominated by BCWP, then the SPI and CPI will exhibit high correlation.
+Thus, if all the variation in the data is dominated by BCWP, the SPI and CPI will exhibit high correlation.